nodejs/node/doc/guides/diagnostic-tooling-support-tiers.md

   * The tool must have a guide or other documentation in the Node.js GitHub organization or website;
   * The tool must be working on all supported platforms;
-  * The tool must only be using APIs exposed by Nodejs as opposed to its dependencies; and
+  * The tool must only be using APIs exposed by Node.js as opposed to its dependencies; and
   * The tool must be open source.